-Five things you can do to curb the rising cost of living
+Five things you can do to curb the cost of living

-Each tap at the checkout is pricier.
-And every bill through the letterbox has a bigger number on it.
-There’s no way of stopping it.
-But there are some practical ways you can get a firm grasp of your finances.
+When each tap at the checkout is pricier, and every bill through the letterbox has a bigger number on it, there’s no way of stopping it, but there are some practical ways you can get a firm grasp of your finances.

 By Sayjal Mistry

-1. Go through your spending with the finest of tooth combs
+1. Go over your spending with a fine-tooth comb

-There’s never a bad time to review what you’re spending your hard-earned money on, but right now, it should be item number one on your to-do list.
+There’s never a bad time to review what you’re spending your hard-earned money on.
 Ask yourself, what’s coming in and going out?
-Can I get something for cheaper?
+Can I get something cheaper?
 And (often the hardest of all) do I really need that?

 Budgeting 101